egarbarino/safari_gke_2/lesson_2/README.md

 ## Launching Docker Containers Using Pods (Architecture)

-We return again to our Kubernetes diagram.
+We return again to our Kubernetes architecture diagram.

 As we can see, a Pod is a resource that gets deployed onto a given Kubernetes worker node.
 In turn, a Pod wraps one or more Docker containers.
 Most Pods, and the ones that we will configure and launch in this course contain only a single Docker container.